msharp/elixir-statistics/README.md

 There is much room for improvement.
 To make this library really fast (and precise), we would probably need to interface with existing C libraries.

-## Roadmap

-This library is evolving.

-I plan to add common statistical tests and most common distributions.

 ## Contributing

 I will accept pull requests.

-If you want to contribute, please create a topic branch with tests.
+If you want to contribute, please create a topic branch with tests and submit a pull request.

 ## License